feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 Once your database is populated and used for daily work, it is a *really* good idea to routinely make a safe copy of your data.
 Since the RDBMS maintains data in a binary format which is not meant to be tampered with, we need to `dump` the database content in a format suitable for being later restored if it needs be.
 The very same dump could also be used for replicating the database contents on another server.
 From pgAdmin, the operation of making a database dump is extremely simple: right click the database and choose `Backup`.
 There are a few output formats, apart from the default `Custom` one.
 With `Plain` the file will be plain (readable) SQL commands that can be opened (and edit, if needed) with a text editor (e.g. Notepad++). `Tar` will generate a compressed file that is convenient if you have frequent backups and you want to maintain an archive.
 For more info, see the docs on **[backup and restore](http://www.postgresql.org/docs/current/static/backup-dump.html)** for further information.
 If you want to automatically generate a backup of your database, you can create a bash script and schedule its execution on your server with the desired frequency.
-Here an example on a Windows server:
+Here an example of a batch file on a Windows server:

 ```
 @echo off